tkn-tub/ns3-gym/src/netanim/doc/animation.rst

 1. <anim> element

 This is the XML root element.
-All other elements fall within this element Attributes are::
+All other elements fall within this element.
+  Attributes are::

     lp = Logical Processor Id (Used for distributed simulations only)